taboca/nodejs-mongoose-app-connects-docker-mongo/README.md

 docker-compose up
 ```

-Docker-compose will setup a new container based in the docker-compose.yml:
+Docker-compose will setup two new containers based in the docker-compose.yml.
+The first is for Mongo db and the second is an db adminstration tool.

 ```
 version: "3"